‘Big Man Put Me There For A Reason’: Good Samaritan Saves Woman From Attempted Sexual Assault In Mount Laurel, Police Say

 Then he saw 52-year-old Donald Cramer Jr. on top of the woman.

-“I yelled, ‘Hey, hey get off of her and so he stood up,” Bishop said.
+“I yelled, ‘Hey, hey, get off of her’ and so he stood up,” Bishop said.
 “He came right at me and he grabbed me by my arms.”

 A full-fledged fight broke out.